mozsearch/mozsearch/docs/aws.md

 another instance processing the repos in [config2.json](https://github.com/mozsearch/mozsearch-mozilla/blob/master/config2.json), etc. The indexing instances have an extra Elastic Block Store volume attached where the index will be stored.
-The following paragraps explain the lifecycle of a single indexer and its web server; the lifecycle applies to each indexer instance.
+The following paragraphs explain the lifecycle of a single indexer and its web server; the lifecycle applies to each indexer instance.